garciart/network-automation/scripts/ansible_notes.md

    - At least two (2) CPUs.
    - At least 8192 MB RAM for installation of AAP, and 4096 MB RAM for operation.
    - At least 40 GB of hard drive space.
 If you are separating your drive into multiple partitions, you must allocate at least 20 GB to `/var`.

-   > **NOTE** - Since the focus of this tutorial is using Ansible, and for the sake of brevity, I will avoid going into great detail on how to create virtual machines or install operating systems.
-In addition, the links provided in this section are maintained y their respective companies, and contain the latest instructions for creating a VM or installing RHEL 8.

 3. However, before you start the VM, go to its network settings, and change the network connection to **Bridged Adapter**.
 This will allow the VM to access the host, the Internet, and other VM's.